Admissions, Registration, & Records

 To Top of Page

-A student who previously attended VGCC but has not enrolled for a period of one year or more must submit a new application for admission and may need to update residency classification through RDS.
+A student who previously attended VGCC but has not enrolled for a period of one year or more must submit a new application for admission and update residency classification through RDS.
 Applicants must complete the regular admissions requirements as stated under the General Admissions Procedures.
 Students who have not attended in the last 3 years or more must complete New Student Orientation.

 To Top of Page